 How do I use Enlarged View mode?

-*This feature is only available for iPhone 14/15/16 Pro (Max).
+*This feature is only applicable for iPhone 14/15/16 Pro (Max) models.

 Enlarge View Mode.
 TBP Zoom In.

-Note: If the previous resolution was 12MP, and you use Enlarged View, then the system will prompt you to turn on 48MP.
+Note: If the previous resolution was 12MP, and you use Enlarged View, the system will prompt you to turn on 48MP.

-3. To help you take better, consistent photos, the ghost and silhouette templates are available in the enlarged view.
+3. To help take better, consistent photos, the ghost and silhouette templates are available in the enlarged view.
 This helps you adjust the distance-to-subject (to influence DoF) and capture the most aligned photo for easier image comparison.

 1. No image: a generic silhouette will appear.
 You can turn this feature off by clicking the "Ghost On/Ghost" button in the top right corner.